Los Angeles OKs one of strictest US vaccination mandates

 Councilman and mayoral candidate Joe Buscaino voted against the mandate.
 Last week during a council meeting he challenged the measure as being “clear as mud" regarding enforcement.

-“Making a teenager ... serve as a bouncer to keep people in or out of a restaurant, and then fining the business for their failure is not the way to go about it,” he said.

-Buscaino also noted that the conflict between city's measure and county's vaccination mandate, which only covers patrons and workers at indoor bars, wineries, breweries, lounges and nightclubs.
+Buscaino also had noted that the conflict between the city’s measure and county’s vaccination mandate, which only covers patrons and workers at indoor bars, wineries, breweries, lounges and nightclubs.

+He failed to win several amendments to the measure, including one that would make it a crime to harass employees who try to enforce it.

+Councilman John Lee also opposed the measure, calling it “punitive toward businesses," which are required to request customer proof of vaccination.
+Businesses can be given a warning for a first offense but fined up to $5,000 for repeated violations of the rules, starting on Nov.
+29.

 Of the county’s roughly 10 million residents, 78% have received at least one COVID-19 vaccine dose and 69% are fully vaccinated, according to public health officials.

-The county on Tuesday reported 35 new deaths and 964 new cases of COVID-19.
+The county on Wednesday reported 31 new deaths and nearly 1,500 new cases of COVID-19.
 Health officials said the county has reported 14 deaths a day, on average, even though deaths and hospitalization figures have plunged by some 50% since late August.

+California health officials reported more than 5,000 new cases statewide, mostly among the unvaccinated.
+Nearly 85% of eligible Californians have received at least one vaccine dose.

 A growing number of places across the U.S., including San Francisco and New York City, are requiring people to show proof of vaccination to enter various types of businesses and venues.